Skip to product information

 View full details

-Made by Copeland and Sons in Bradford, Vermont.
+Made by Green Gables in Bradford, Illinois

-• Hand-Selected boards
+• 1.5 inch thick boards

 The proportions come from early American forms—simple, functional, well-balanced.
 It sits sturdy and quiet, made to live comfortably in any room.